First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: Introduction

-The final and technically most difficult step of our construction shows how to lift a few rewritability and data complexity results from \OMAQ{}s to \OMPIQ{}s.
-This is not always possible.
-In particular, as already mentioned above, if the ontology language admits disjunction, answering \OMPIQ{}s becomes \coNP-hard.
+The final and technically most difficult step of our construction shows how to \begin{description} \item[(lift)] lift rewritability and data complexity results from \OMAQ{}s to \OMPIQ{}s. \end{description} This is again not always possible.
+In particular, as already mentioned above, if the ontology language admits disjunction, answering \OMPIQ{}s is \coNP-hard.
 We thus focus on \OMPIQ{}s whose ontology is given in the combined Horn \DL{}/\LTL{} language.
-We construct our rewritings inductively from the known rewritings of the constituent OMAQs by describing possible embeddings of the query into the canonical model.
-The classical atemporal FO-rewritings of \DL{} OMQs from, say~\cite{PLCD*08,DBLP:journals/jacm/BienvenuKKPZ18}, rely upon the key property of \DL{} that can be characterised as `concept locality' in the sense that the concepts a given individual belongs to in the canonical model only depend on the ABox concepts containing that element, if any, and the roles adjacent to it but not on other individuals.
-The rewritability results in the temporal case are only possible because concept locality comes together with the (exponential) periodicity of the temporal evolution of each pair of domain elements in the canonical models, which can also be captured in FO for any given Horn OMPIQ.
+We construct our rewritings inductively from the known rewritings of the constituent \OMAQ{}s by describing possible embeddings of the query into the canonical model.
+The classical atemporal FO-rewritings of \DL{} OMQs of, say~\citeA{PLCD*08,DBLP:journals/jacm/BienvenuKKPZ18}, rely upon the key property of \DL{} that can be characterised as `concept locality' in the sense that the concepts a given individual belongs to in the canonical model only depend on the ABox concepts containing that element, if any, and the roles adjacent to it, but not on other individuals.
+The rewritability results in the temporal case are only possible because concept locality comes together with the (exponential) periodicity of the temporal evolution of each pair of domain elements in the canonical models, which can also be captured in FO for any given Horn \OMPIQ{}.

 We have chosen to focus in this investigation on OMQs with positive instance queries because, under the open-world semantics, answers to queries involving negation, implication, or universal quantification are typically rather uninformative.
-To illustrate, there are no answers, under the open-world semantics, to the query `find all journals $x$ and months $t$ such that all papers under submission to $x$ at $t$ are eventually published in $x$',
+To illustrate, consider the OMQ `find all journals $x$ and months $t$ such that all papers under submission to $x$ at $t$ are eventually published in $x$',